Learning Fast and Slow: PROPEDEUTICA for Real-time Malware Detection: Evaluation

+We started by comparing the performance of \deepm with relevant ML and DL classifiers.
+Our metrics for model performance were accuracy, precision, recall, F1 score, and false positive (FP) rate.

+\xy{Table~\ref{tab:winauto} shows the detection performance and execution time of using a single ML or DL model. } \deepm achieves the best performance among all the models.
+With window size 500 and stride 250, \deepm achieved an accuracy of 97.03\% and a false positive rate of 2.43\%.
+The performance of \deepm increased with the increase in window size and stride.
+Random Forest performs the second best with an accuracy of 89.05\% at window size 100 and stride 50, and an accuracy of 93.94\% at window size 500 and stride 250, approximately 10\% better than AdaBoost and 5\% better than XGBoost.
+Random Forest also achieves the fastest speed among all the machine learning methods.
+While \deepm model is 3.09\% more accurate than Random Forest, its classification time is approximately 100 times slower on CPU and 3 to 5 times slower on GPU.

-Table~\ref{tab:winauto} shows the results we obtained by comparing conventional ML and DL algorithms on Dataset \textit{1M1R2} with offline post-processing analysis.
-We measured the accuracy, precision, recall, F1 score, and false positive (fp) rate as the metrics of model performance.
-We also compared the detection time for each algorithm using CPU and GPU.
-GPU devices not only reduce the training time for DL models, but also help DL models achieve classification time one order of magnitude less than compared to conventional CPUs.
-We did not apply GPU devices to ML models because their classification time with conventional CPUs is already much smaller (at least one order of magnitude) than those measured for DL algorithms.
+We did not apply GPU devices to ML models because their classification time with conventional CPUs is much smaller (at least one order of magnitude) than those measured for DL algorithms.
 We denote `N/A' as not applicable in Table~\ref{tab:winauto}.
-In real life, GPU devices, especially specific DL GPUs for accelerating DL training/testing are not widespread in end-user or corporate devices.
-Thus, anti-malware solutions for such public currently does not rely on GPUs.
+In real life, GPU devices, especially specific DL GPUs for accelerating DL training/testing are still not sufficiently widespread in end-user or corporate devices. \xy{In addition, the preprocessing time of Reconstruction Module is around 1.098 seconds per run or 0.0003 seconds per window (when using 100 window size), which is almost negligible compared with ML (0.0088 seconds per window) or DL execution time (0.0383 seconds per window using GPU or 1.4104 seconds per window using CPU).}

-As shown in Table~\ref{tab:winauto}, the performance of \deepm model improves with the increase of window size and stride. \textbf{The best deep learning model is \deepm with window size 500 and stride 250 (97.03\% accuracy, 97.02\%, and 2.43\% false positive rate).
-The best conventional ML model is Random Forest with window size 500 and stride 250.} The \deepm model outperforms Random Forest by 3.09\% (accuracy) and 3.29\% (F1 score) with window size 500 and stride 250.
-Large window size and stride provide more context for DL to analyze at a time.
-However, the detection time of \deepm is higher than that of Random Forest.
-On average, it is approximately 100 times slower in conventional CPUs than conventional ML algorithms.
-Even in GPU devices, \deepm can be 3 to 5 times slower on average than conventional ML algorithms.

-Next, we evaluate the performance of the \hybridm for different borderline intervals, but still leveraging offline processing of system call traces.